wbcolon/xPlay/README.md

 and *clear queue* buttons and a volume dialer.
 If you double-click on an entry of the queue then the player jumps to this track.
 Right-clicking on a queue entry will remove this track from the queue.

-The artist info can be accessed through a context menu by a right-click on an entry in the artist list.
-The artist info is a small simple web browser with minimal navigational control buttons such as home, back and forward as well as selecting a zoom factor.
+The artist popup menu can be accessed through a context menu by a right-click on an entry in the artist list.
+The menu entry *Link To Website* leads to the artist info which is a small simple web browser with minimal navigational control buttons such as home, back and forward as well as selecting a zoom factor.
 Pressing the *close* button will end the artist info view.
 A white filled star icon indicates that no URL is currently stored within our database.
 A grey filled star indicates that the URL was taken out of our database.
 Clicking on a white filled star will store the current URL to the database.
 The database entry is removed if we click on a grey filled star.
+The artist popup will also show other artists in the *Other Artists* section that have been played before or after the selected artist in the past.
+You can jump to this artist by selecting the corresponding artist popup menu entry.

+Tags can be added and removed by the tag popup menu which can be accessed through a context menu by a right-click on an entry in the track list or the queue.
+The tags are stored in the database.
+The tag dialog can be accessed by pressing the *Tags* button at the bottom of the queue list.
+The tag dialog allows to load or extend the queue with tracks that have a specific tag.

 The Rotel widget allows to control a Rotel A12 or A14 amp via a network connection.
 The volume can be adjusted (maximum of 60) and the input can be selected.
 The values for bass and treble can be adjusted (from -10 to +10)